mtian725/PythonProjects/Project 1/README.md

 Run `python3 -v test.py` to see the results of each individual test.

+To reduce visual clutter while working, I highly recommend commenting out the tests that you're not working on.
+(By commenting out the function definition and its contents).

 Feel free to add onto test.py if you want to do more thorough testing.

 Part 1: Numbers and Strings